Orange-OpenSource/a11y-guidelines/src/en/articles/form/part1/index.md

 Even though the label is visually hidden, it should still be accessible to assistive technologies.

 This method uses a CSS class (for example, the <code>visually-hidden</code> class from Bootstrap/Boosted) to hide content accessibly.
 Using accessible hiding keeps the element visually hidden while remaining available to assistive technologies (e.g. spoken by screen readers).
-Avoid using display:none or <code>visibility:hidden</code>, because these also hide content from screen readers.
+Avoid using <code>display:none</code> or <code>visibility:hidden</code>, because these also hide content from screen readers.

 See the example at <a href="../../../web/components-examples/accessible-hiding/" target="_blank">accessible masking example</a> for more information.